 - Goucher College is a selective, private, all gender, liberal arts college dedicated to providing a multidisciplinary, international education, and it is the first college in the nation to make study abroad an undergraduate degree requirement.

-- Located in Baltimore, Maryland, Goucher is just 10 miles north of downtown, guaranteeing our students plenty of opportunities for fun outside the classroom.
+- Located in the college town of Towson, Maryland, Goucher is just 10 miles north of downtown, guaranteeing our students plenty of opportunities for fun outside the classroom.
 Despite its urban environment, Goucher is a green oasis, surrounded by 287 wooded acres, streams, and walking trails.